sahanakowshik/Legends_of_valor/README.md

 ***How to Play***
 1. Compile and run using the instructions mentioned above.
-2. Enter player name, number of heroes, and player symbol.
+2. Enter player name.
 3. Build the team by selecting the hero classes and the Id of the heroes.
 4. Use the map and the location to move around.
-   1. Move(W/A/S/D)
+   1. Move (W/A/S/D)
+   2. BackToNexus (B)
+   3. Teleport (T)
-   2. Check player Info(I)
+   4. Check player Info (I)
-   3. Check weapons Inventory (E)
+   5. Check weapons Inventory (E)
-   4. Show map (M)
+   6. Show map (M)
-   5. Quit (Q)
+   7. Quit (Q)
-5. Items can be bought and sold in a market.
+6. Items can be bought and sold in a Nexus cell.
-6. Monsters can be fought using a weapon or casting a spell.
+7. Monsters can be fought using a weapon or casting a spell.

 ***Note:***
 1. The code only works with compile and run steps specified due to the path given to parse the config and music files.
 Does not run with Intellij or Eclipse.
 2. Config files are present in the Legends_Monsters_and_Heroes folder.
-3. The grid is currently played for 8X8.
-This can be changed in GameConstants file.
 4. There are 13 music files for sound at different stages.